Mr-Singh-69/Discord-Bot-Template/README.md

 <details>
 <summary> Here's how to set it up!!</summary>
 <br>
-# Step 1
+Step 1
 <br>
-- Start with editing the ``py package.json``, edit to your taste and then proceed
+- Start with editing the package.json, edit to your taste and then proceed
 <br>
-# Step 2
+Step 2
 <br>
-- Then write your favourable code in ``py main.js`` then launch in and 24/7 service as a web program.
+- Then write your favourable code in main.js, then launch in and 24/7 service as a web program.

 </details>